Orbital angular momentum in the pion and kaon: rest-frame and light-front: Rest-frame OAM

 The matrix in Eq.\,\eqref{DefLIJ} provides an alternative measure of the rest-frame OAM pairing contributions to a meson's electric charge.
 In omitting the derivative on the integrand when compared with the matrix in Eq.\,\eqref{DefLIJO}, it is plain that Eq.\,\eqref{DefLIJ} is more akin to the normalisation condition of bound-state wave functions in nonrelativistic quantum mechanics.

-Calculated RL results obtained using Eq.\,\eqref{DefLIJ} are drawn in the panels of Fig.\,\ref{figomega6A}; see, also, Table~\ref{C1OAM}\,B. These images are very different from those in Fig.\,\ref{figomega6}.
+Calculated RL results obtained using Eq.\,\eqref{DefLIJ} are drawn in the panels of Fig.\,\ref{figomega6A}; see, also, Table~\ref{C1OAM}\,B. By this measure, the rest-frame pion is predominantly $S\otimes S$-wave, although $P$-waves contribute somewhat.
+Here, too, with increasing dof current mass, the relative strengths of $P$-wave contributions are magnified.
+However, the images in Fig.\,\ref{figomega6A} are very different from those in Fig.\,\ref{figomega6}.
 This highlights again that, in quantum field theory, where canonical normalisation involves combining numerous integrals of overlaps of the various Bethe-Salpeter wave function components, it is only the sum that is truly a probability, not the individual terms in that sum.

-By this measure, the rest-frame pion is predominantly $S\otimes S$-wave, although $P$-waves contribute somewhat.
-Here, too, with increasing dof current mass, the relative strengths of $P$-wave contributions are magnified.
+Some additional remarks are, perhaps, useful at this point.
+The integrands in Eqs.\,\eqref{norm-m}, \eqref{DefLIJO} are obtained by considering the electromagnetic currents of the valence constituents inside the meson \cite{Mandelstam:1955sd}.
+However, as stressed in Ref.\,\cite[Sec.\,3]{Nakanishi:1969ph}, there are many other possibilities, \emph{e.g}., avoiding issues with electric-charge-zero bound-states, the energy-momentum tensor was used in Ref.\,\cite{NAMBU1964214}.
+These two schemes, and others, too, deliver different integrands, but identical values for the integral therewith defined \cite{PredazziBSE}.
+Likewise, for Eqs.\,\eqref{eq:Nakanishi Normalization}, \eqref{DefLIJ}.
+(Such outcomes are standard; for instance, $\int_0^1 2x = 1=\int_0^1[4x - 3x^2]$.)
+This must be the case; otherwise, the normalisation of a Bethe-Salpeter amplitude would be arbitrary and, \emph{e.g}., one could not use it to predict even a leptonic decay constant.
+The basic point is that a system's OAM decomposition depends on both the frame used to define it and the probe used to resolve it.
+Thus, OAM decompositions in Poincar\'e-invariant quantum field theory are only defined within these subjective horizons.